 Now that I am committed, I find enough places for my feet, but it still isn't easy.
 Fully focused, I make my way down to the bottom of the couloir.
 It doesn't take long at all, but as we had spent a lot of time above it, daylight is fading fast now.
 Visibility is still good, but it won't last much longer.
 Therefore I figure that I better use what daylight there is left to see how we can get down further, to where the terrain will be easy again.

 As I make my way down; it's never really hard anymore.
 Mostly I can simply walk.
 Then, I reach a short vertical step, just over two meters high.
 Below it is broad snowy ledge, so I just sit on the edge at the top of the step and slide down the snow, wiping most of it off the rocks in the process.
-After that, the route proves to be twisting a bit, but easy going again.
+After that, the route proves to be twisting a bit, but it's easy going again.
 Not much further down I can see a clear way down to the gentle slopes south of the steep face.
 Taking this alternative descent route is no mistake: it is indeed easier than our way up had been.
 But where is Eric?